aarikpokras/spectacleos/README.md

 `wget -O spectacleos.zip https://github.com/aarikpokras/spectacleos/releases/download/v3.2.0/spectacleos-fuji-v3.2.0.zip`
 ## Running
-To run on any system, you can use `python3`.
-It is recommended to clear the shell before you run it.
-Use `cd` to enter the spectacleOS directory.
+To run on any system, you can use the commands below.

-Unzip the wgetted file.
+Unzip the wgetted or curled file.
 It is saved as something along the lines of 'spectacleos-maui-v4.0.0' or something like that. `unzip path/to/zip.zip`

 Make sure the `specs` executable is not corrupt.
 Point your terminal to the spectacleos folder and run `./specs`.
 It should return a help menu.